DinisCruz/Book_Hacking_Portugal/content/Research/Education.md

 title: Education
 type: research
 ---
-## Skills
+### Skills

-Coding & IT skills are critical for large number of industries:
+Coding & IT skills are critical for large number of industries, including the following:
 * cars
 * research
 * medicine
 * finance
 * marketing

-## Education
+### Education

 Businesses should work with Universities to teach the following skills:
   * App and Network Testing (unit, integration, end-to-end)
-  * How to hack into networks and applications (using vuln-by-design apps and companies/countries with public bug-bounties)
+  * How to hack into networks and applications (using vulnerable-by-design apps and companies/countries with public bug-bounties)
   * Modern Languages and Frameworks (coding in at least ten languages is an excellent advantage to have)

 ### University course

-* 3 year curriculum
+Here is an idea for a three-year curriculum at third level.
   * year 1 - Hacking & learn new coding languages
   * year 2 - Testing and TDD
   * year 3 - Fixing code and DevOps

-Give students cloud accounts and make them use the current state-of-the-art software and services (GitHub, JIRA, travis, Jenkins, SAST, VisualStudio, IntelliJ, Eclipse, etc..)
+Students of this course should receive cloud accounts and learn to use state-of-the-art software and services (GitHub, JIRA, Travis, Jenkins, SAST, VisualStudio, IntelliJ, Eclipse, etc.)

+### Threat Models as strategic activity

+Universities should also teach threat modeling, to create professionals who are proficient in threat modeling when they take up employment.
+Threat modeling professionals must know how to code and have software development (and DevOps) experience/knowledge

+The benefits of having this skill are numerous, both to the student or professional who possess the skill, and to industry.
+Threat modeling can be used to drive change, and it can be used to map out how things work, as it provides a 'single source of truth'.
+This is not a theoretical activity.
+The Portuguese government, and companies, should be leaders in threat modeling.

 ### CV